alexjoverm/blog/source/_drafts/Test-Methods-and-Mock-Dependencies-in-Vue-js-with-Jest.md

   - VueJS
   - JavaScript
   - Testing
-description: Methods can become cumbersome when they use module dependencies.
-Learn in this article how to cope with that.
+description: Learn how to test methods and cope with mocking module dependencies.
 ---

-Methods can become cumbersome when they use module dependencies.
-Learn in this article how to cope with that.
+Learn how to test methods and cope with mocking module dependencies.

 <!-- more -->